kolchfa-aws/test-repo/test-spell.md

 - [See the FAQ](https://opensearch.org/faq)
 - [See the FAQ bad](https://opensearch.org/faqs)

 I like dogs, cats and rabbits.
-To install OpenSearch, do this, this, and this.
-The fail over runs in case of errors.
+To install OpenSearch, do this, this, and this, etc. The fail over runs in case of errors.
 To login to OpenSearch, do this.
 Once you rollover your index, you'll do this.

 ## Why use OpenSearch?